-Tool and Assessment Level Risk Types Considered Methodology Management Actions Material Risk Assessment (MRA) at portfolio level Transition Physical MRA is the starting point for CIMB's Internal Capital Adequacy Assessment (ICAAP) process.
+Tool and Tool and Assessment Level Risk Types Considered Methodology Management Actions Material Risk Assessment (MRA) at portfolio level Transition Physical MRA is the starting point for CIMB's Internal Capital Adequacy Assessment (ICAAP) process.
 Business Units and Enablers in the first line of defence perform an annual self-assessment of non-measurable risks (e.g., sustainability risk) and control effectiveness.
 In 2022, Group Sustainability, as the owner and subject matter expert for Sustainability Risk, continued to leverage the Group's MRA exercise to ensure that relevant divisions duly considered sustainability and climate-related risks from the point of risk-taking activities.
-Losses associated with non- measurable risks are estimated, and capital will be set aside for that purpose.
-Sustainability Risk Dashboard at portfolio level Transition Physical Since 2021, we have been reporting our financing exposure to High Sustainability Risk sectors (including carbon-intensive sectors) as a proxy indicator for our vulnerability to transition risk to relevant risk committees at management and board levels.
+Losses associated with non-measurable risks are estimated, and capital will be set aside for that purpose.
+Sustainability Risk Dashboard ^{tt portfolio level} Transition Physical Since 2021, we have been reporting our financing exposure to High Sustainability Risk sectors (including carbon-intensive sectors) as a proxy indicator for our vulnerability to transition risk to relevant risk committees at management and board levels.
 See page 68 of our Metrics and Targets section for our exposure as at 31 December 2022.
-We intend to leverage the dashboard to establish appropriate risk appetite metrics and thresholds for sustainability and climate-related risks.
-As market best practices are still emerging and developing (e.g., with new expectations and data points), we expect this exercise to take another few years to mature.
-Climate Scenario Analysis at customer and portfolio levels Transition Physical Please refer to Transition Risk Scenario Analysis section on pages 61 to 64, where our methodologies are provided in detail.
+In addition to risk aspects, GSSIPS performance is reported as part of the dashboard to provide a more holistic We intend to leverage the dashboard to establish appropriate risk appetite metrics and thresholds for sustainability and climate-related risks.
+As market best practices are still emerging and developing (e.g., with new expectations and data points), we expect this exercise to take another few years to mature. picture from both the risk and opportunity perspectives.
+Climate Scenario Analysis It customer and portfolio levels Transition Physical Please refer to Transition Risk Scenario Analysis section on pages 61 to 64, where our methodologies are provided in detail.
 Please refer to Transition Risk Scenario Analysis section on pages 61 to 64.
-Sustainability Due Diligence at customer/ transaction level Transition Physical In 2022, we road-tested the Coastal Risk Screening Tool developed by Climate Central as part of our Enhanced Sustainability Due Diligence (ESDD) process to evaluate our clients' exposure to coastal flood risk.
+Sustainability Due Diligence at customer/ ransaction level Transition Physical In 2022, we road-tested the Coastal Risk Screening Tool developed by Climate Central as part of our Enhanced Sustainability Due Diligence (ESDD) process to evaluate our clients' exposure to coastal flood risk.
 Several discussions were initiated with our Relationship Managers and clients to discuss the risk assessment outcomes.
-Refer to our Enhanced Sustainability Due Diligence section on pages 46 to 49 for more information about our due diligence process.
-Depending on the outcome of the sustainability due diligence process, clients exposed to high sustainability risks may be required to commit to mitigating action plans, and the transaction may be subjected to escalated approval.
+Refer to our Enhanced Sustainability Depending on the outcome of the sustainability due diligence process, clients exposed to high sustainability risks may be required to commit to mitigating action plans, and the transaction may be subjected to escalated approval.
 In cases where the risk is too high, we may decline the application.
+Due Diligence at customer/ discussions were initiated with our Relationship Managers and clients to discuss the risk assessment outcomes. escalated approval.
+In the risk is too high, w